 |

-one.
-Therefore, I wouldn't recommend to go to Albania without a dual
+Therefore, I wouldn't recommend to go to Albania without

 least then one can see the deep potholes better. |